41,657,488 (Jul 2018)

 Conversion is not illegal under civil law, and apostasy is not a criminal offence.
 However, converts to Christianity from a Muslim background face harassment and discrimination.
 Attempts to proselytize Muslims are illegal and carry a punishment of one to three years in jail and a fine.

 Ordinance 06-03 requires organised religious groups to register with the government, though historically permission has often been withheld.
-The Catholic Church has traditionally been the only officially recognised non-Muslim religious group in the country.
+The Catholic Church has traditionally been the only officially recognized non-Muslim religious group in the country.
 Many other Christian groups, including the Anglican, Seventh-Day Adventist and other Protestant churches, tried to register but were unsuccessful.(6) In practice ordinance 06-03 enabled the government to shut any informal religious service taking place in private homes or in secluded outdoor settings.

 A breakthrough came in July 2011 when the Protestant Church of Algeria (EPA) was finally granted government recognition and able to register its congregations throughout the country.
 Algerian Christians view this as a positive step and hope it will lead to the repealing of other laws that restrict Christian worship.